Welcome to the Haploid Genomics Lab

 Utilizing diploid potato populations derived from cultivated potato, we are also interested in the mechanistic basis and evolutionary consequences of chromosome instability and change that arise during this process.
 By using the haploid induction and genome elimination systems in potato and Arabidopsis thaliana, we address pressing questions on genome instability by using genomics, phenomics, cytogenetics and traditional genetics approaches to ask questions such as:

-• How can we help to accelerate conventional potato breeding?
+- How can we help to accelerate conventional and diploid potato breeding?

 Research Opportunities